Hidden universality in the merger rate distribution in the primordial black hole scenario: Distribution of the merger rate

 \subsection{Case 1: torque only from the nearest BH}

 In this subsection, we make an approximation that the torque is exerted only by the nearest BH.
-Accordingly, the function $g$ defined by Eq.~(\ref{function-g}) becomes \be g= \frac{x^3}{y_1^3} \frac{M_1}{m_t} \sin (2\theta_1). \ee Even after this simplification, it is hard to evaluate the integral (\ref{formal-Pint}) analytically.
+Accordingly, the function $g$ defined by Eq.~(\ref{function-g}) becomes \be g= \frac{x^3}{y_1^3} \frac{M_1}{m_{\rm t}} \sin (2\theta_1). \ee Even after this simplification, it is hard to evaluate the integral (\ref{formal-Pint}) analytically.
 For an analytic estimate, we carry out the calculation for an arbitrary but fixed value $\beta=\sin (2\theta_1)$.
 Our result is insensitive to the value of $\beta$ as long as it is not extremely close to zero.
-Since the probability of realizing $\beta \ll 1$ is suppressed, we think that this simplification does not lose the essential feature of the merger-rate density.
+Since the probability of realizing $\beta \ll 1$ is suppressed (see discussion after Eq.~(\ref{case1-expression-F}) for the estimation of this probability), we think that this simplification does not lose the essential feature of the merger-rate density.
 The integral over $y_1$ simplifies to